Deadly force behind the wheel

 As a police helicopter and patrol cars followed the fleeing SUV, police searched for Reese — unaware that he was in the back of the SUV, according to police reports.

 During the chase — which reached speeds in excess of 100 mph — Hall drove into an officer attempting to place tire deflation sticks in the road.
-Another officer attempted to PIT the SUV, but failed and crashed.
+Another officer attempted to PIT the SUV but failed and crashed.
 Finally, eight miles from where it began, a K-9 officer performed a PIT on the fleeing vehicle, according to police reports.

 The PIT sent the SUV into a cement telephone pole and the car split in two.
 Power lines fell onto its roof, and the car began to burn.
 Police rescued Hall — and then realized Reese also was in the car.

 “The responding officers extinguished the fire, and it was at this time they discovered an elderly male . . . in the back seat of the vehicle,” officers wrote in a report.
-Reese, a deacon at his church, suffered a collapsed lung and multiple fractures, including a broken leg, arm and spine, his family told a local television station.
-He died in the hospital a week later.
+Reese, a deacon at his church, suffered a collapsed lung and fractures, including a broken leg, arm and spine, his family told a local television station.
+He died in a hospital a week later.
 His family did not respond to requests for comment.

 Hall and two deputies suffered serious injuries.
-The deputies were awarded Purple Heart medals and Hall was charged with attempted murder and kidnapping.
+The deputies were awarded Purple Heart medals, and Hall was charged with attempted murder and kidnapping.
 The case is pending.
-The Jacksonville Sheriff’s Office declined to comment on the crash or their use of the maneuver, citing an ongoing investigation into the crimes.
+The Jacksonville Sheriff’s Office declined to comment on the crash or the use of the maneuver, citing an ongoing investigation into the crimes.

 Throughout the 1990s, only a few departments nationwide embraced the tactic, which is known by various names, including tactical vehicle intervention, or TVI.
-In 1996, a Tampa Police sergeant on a search for new tactics to safely end pursuits learned of its use by police in Fairfax County, Va.
+In 1996, a Tampa police sergeant on a search for new tactics to safely end pursuits learned of its use by police in Fairfax County, Va.

 “I can teach a chimpanzee how to do this,” he later told the Tampa Bay Times.
 Other departments began using the PIT, including the Georgia State Patrol.

-Note: Editor’s note: The videos in this story contain graphic content.